-CCE319, CCE317

-Semester: Usually Offered in the Winter

-Contact Hours: 3 - 1.5 - 4.5

-Credit(s): 1

 CCE409 Combustion and Explosives Engineering

 The study of the physical and chemical processes associated with applied combustion science that include concepts from thermodynamics, chemical kinetics, fluid mechanics, mass transfer and heat transfer.
 Also studied are pre-mixed and diffusion flames, combustion suppression and combustion pollutants.
 An introduction is given to energetic materials, explosions and gun propellants.

-Note(s): Elective for students taking Chemical Engineering.
+Elective for students taking Chemical Engineering.

-Prerequisite(s): CCE203, CCE318, CCE317
+CCE203, CCE318, CCE319, CCE317

-Semester: Usually Offered in the Winter

-Contact Hours: 3 - 0 - 3

-Credit(s):

 CCE413 Systems Analysis: Modelling and Optimization

 The formulation of mathematical models from word statements of engineering problems and digital computer simulation are emphasized in this course.
 The students are introduced to the methods of computer simulation of engineering systems as used within the industry, for the prediction of the (steady-state) behaviour and performance of various processes and systems of contemporary and future significance to the Canadian Forces.
 Several modern optimization techniques are studied and applied to solve optimization problems by numerical methods on computers.
 Economic models are examined for process systems in terms of the relationships between physical and economic parameters.

-Note(s): For students taking Chemical Engineering.

-Prerequisite(s): CCE203, CCE300, CCE305, MAE315, CCE315, CCE406
+Prerequisite(s): CCE203, CCE300, CCE305, MAE315, CCE315, CCE351, CCE406

-Corequisite(s): CCE407.

-Semester: Not offered every year.

-Contact Hours: